-Each region is divided into at least two availability zones that are physically isolated from each other.
-This provides business continuity for the infrastructure as in a distributed system if one zone fails to function the infrastructure in other availability zones remain operational.
-The largest region North-Virginia (US-East) has six availability zones.
+Each region is divided into at least two availability zones that are physically isolated from each other, which provides business continuity for the infrastructure as in a distributed system.
+If one zone fails to function, the infrastructure in other availability zones remains operational.
+The largest region North Virginia (US-East), has six availability zones.
 These availability zones are connected by high-speed fiber-optic networking.

 There are over 100 edge locations distributed all over the globe that are used for the CloudFront (content delivery network).
 Cloudfront can cache frequently used content such as images and videos(live streaming videos also) at edge locations and distribute it to edge locations across the globe for high-speed delivery and low latency for end-users.
 It also protects from DDOS attacks.

 AWS Management Console

 The AWS management console is a web-based interface to access AWS.
 It requires an AWS account and also has a smartphone application for the same purpose.
 So When you sign in for first time, you see the console home page where you see all the services provided by AWS.
 Cost monitoring is also done through the console.

 AWS Cloud Computing Models

 There are three cloud computing models available on AWS.

-1. Infrastructure as a Service (IaaS): It is the basic building block of cloud IT.
-It generally provides access to data storage space, networking features, and computer hardware(virtual or on dedicated hardware).
+- Infrastructure as a Service (IaaS): It is the basic building block of cloud IT.
+It generally provides access to data storage space, networking features, and computer hardware(virtual or dedicated hardware).
 It is highly flexible and gives management controls over the IT resources to the developer.
-For example, VPC, EC2, EBS
+For example, VPC, EC2, EBS.